vonovak/react-navigation-backhandler/README.md

 ### Usage

 The following snippet demonstrates the usage.
 Note that `onBackButtonPressAndroid` will only be called if `SomeComponent` is placed in a screen that is focused (the one user is directly interacting with).
-Behind the sceens, the `onBackButtonPressAndroid` handler is registered after entering a screen, and unregistered before going away from it, leaving you with a declarative interface to interact with.
+Behind the scenes, the `onBackButtonPressAndroid` handler is registered after entering a screen, and unregistered before going away from it, leaving you with a declarative interface to interact with.

 You may use `AndroidBackHandler` component anywhere in your app's React tree, it does not need to be placed directly in the screen component.